andrasq/node-qprintf/Readme.md

 - `NNN` - a decimal integer that specifies the field width

 The field width of a %O conversion is taken to be the depth for util.inspect to recurse down to.
-It is not possible to
+Specify 0 to not recurse into sub-objects.

 The field width of a %A coversion is taken to be the number of elements to show.